DIsaacman/Research/README.md

 The company is a pioneer of automated decision-making to save time and mitigate human emotions when dealing with fear, greed and biases.

 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

 The world is changing.